davidhartsough/you-dont-need-bootstrap/README.md

 Before diving totally into different types of common "components", I wanna touch on picking a "theme" real quick:

 In the section above, I made all `a` tags the color `#146eeb`.
 That's just a nice blue I've picked out for myself.
 You can pick whatever you'd like.
-Here's how this blue looks.
+Here's <span style="color: #146eeb">how this blue looks</span>.
 You like?

 <div style="background-color: #146EEB; color: #fff; text-align: center; padding: 1rem; margin: auto; max-width: 100px;">#146EEB</div>

+(This doesn't render a blue box on GitHub, but you can check it out on your own.)

 ### List groups